 Fire prevention is a community responsibility.
 The Metropolitan Fire Brigades (MFB) Act (1958) requires property owners and tenants to maintain their properties so that they do not become a fire hazard.
 From spring each year, Council officers inspect properties in the City of Whitehorse to ensure that long grass and any materials that may pose a fire hazard are removed.

-Apart from the fire risk, overgrown properties look unsightly and may attract snakes and vermin and detract from the amenity of the municipality.
+Apart from the fire hazard, overgrown properties look unsightly and may attract snakes and vermin and detract from the amenity of the municipality.

-Under the Metropolitan Fire Brigades Act people can be fined up to 500 penalty points if they allow their property to become a fire hazard.
+Under the Metropolitan Fire Brigades (MFB) Act (1958) you can be fined up to 500 penalty points if you allow their property to become a fire hazard.
 You should also be aware that if a notice is not complied with, the land may be compulsorily cleared with all costs being passed onto the property owner, in addition to any fines issued.